 Description - Have a motorcycle, but don't want to buy a full floor to park it on?
 Well, fret no more with our Diamond Nitro Tiles – Motorcycle Mats.
 These mats are made from our Nitro Tiles in pre-set colors.
 The mats contain tiles in varying colors with beveled edging around.
 Easy to install, clean, and maintain, these motorcycle mats are great for both commercial and residential use.
-These motorcycle mats are backed by a 3-year warranty.
+These motorcycle mats are backed by a Limited Lifetime Warranty.

 Nitro interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes: